Arn0dian/Computational-Physics/README.md

 Codes and Projects related to Computational Physics and its application

 # Trajectory Calculation Script
 -Python Script to calculate and plot the trajectory of a projectile motion with or without air drag effect.
-Provides with accurate path plot and a csv file with time step of 0.001 sec of the co-ordinates data.
+Provides with accurate path plot and a csv file with time step of 0.001 sec of the co-ordinates data , modify it according to your accuracy requirements.

 It will be modified constantly to add many other computational features as :
 * Interception of two projectiles